build-on-aws/content/posts/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 ---
-title: "Deploy an ASP.NET Core Application on Windows Server with AWS Lightsail"
+title: "Deploy an ASP.NET Core Application on a Windows Server with AWS Lightsail"
 description: ""
 tags:
     - tutorials